Silver Dream Racer: Production

+Development

-Director David Wickes had just enjoyed a box office success with the feature film version of The Sweeney and he was approached by Tony Williams of the Rank Organisation asking if Wickes had a film he wanted to make.
-The director had been sent a script by actor Michael Billington which Wickets said, "needed a re-write, but I liked it because it was about a very human thing — dreaming the impossible dream.
+In the late 1970s director David Wickes had enjoyed a box office success with the feature film version of The Sweeney and he was approached by Tony Williams of the Rank Organisation asking if Wickes had a film he wanted to make.
+The director had been sent a script about motorbike racing by actor Michael Billington which Wickes said, "needed a re-write, but I liked it because it was about a very human thing — dreaming the impossible dream.
 Tony Williams liked it too, so I went to see David Essex.
 I thought he might be interested because he was a keen biker himself."

+Essex was a pop star who had starred in the hit films That'll Be the Day and Stardust, as well as enjoying a great success playing Che Guevera on stage in the original West End production of Evita.
+Essex had recently turned down the title role in The Stud but he not only agreed to appear in Silver Dream Racer, he signed on to write the film's score.
+Essex later called the film "a blast from start to finish.
+It was to represent quite a commitment, as I had signed up to write the film score as well as play the lead role, but if I am honest, the appeal to me was all about the motorbikes."